Hosting and bandwidth provided by MacAce.net.

 Apple Wireless Keyboard Magic Mouse/Trackpad

-Details: This model ships with a small aluminum "ultrathin, compact wireless keyboard" (no numeric keypad) and a choice, at no extra charge, of either the wireless "Magic Mouse", where the "entire top is a seamless multi-touch surface" that allows one to "navigate using intuitive finger gestures" or a wireless "Magic Trackpad" that provides multi-touch input like on a recent Apple notebook.
+Details: This model shipped with a small aluminum "ultrathin, compact wireless keyboard" (no numeric keypad) and a choice, at no extra charge, of either the wireless "Magic Mouse", where the "entire top is a seamless multi-touch surface" that allows one to "navigate using intuitive finger gestures" or a wireless "Magic Trackpad" that provides multi-touch input like on a recent Apple notebook.

 Also see: How does the "ultra thin" keyboard provided with the "Aluminum" iMac models compare to a more traditional desktop keyboard?
 How does it feel?